olekk/CompaniesIncomes/README.md

 * "App" component is rendering "Search" and "Table" components.

-* "Table" recieves all data, filters them and displays a table of 10 companies.
+* "Table" receives all data, filters them and displays a table of 10 companies.

 * "Table" component, beside table, renders "Details" if they're trigerred and "Pagination" component.

-* "Details" is recieving data from one chosen company, executes calculations, renders them and "Graph" component.
+* "Details" is receiving data from one chosen company, executes calculations, renders them and "Graph" component.

-* "Graph" component recieves just incomes from chosen company and renders HTML canvas element with drawn graph.
+* "Graph" component receives just incomes from chosen company and renders HTML canvas element with drawn graph.

 * "Pagination" renders maximum of 10 buttons changing page and 2 buttons scrolling them.